junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — Introduced in Senate
 - 2011-05-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2011-05-26 — Sponsor introductory remarks on measure.
 (CR S3435-3436)
+- 2012-05-16 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2012-12-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+Without written report.
+- 2012-12-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+Without written report.
+- 2012-12-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 570.